-This area is abundant with native animals, including wallabies, platypus, goannas and many different species of frogs and birds.
+The Kondalilla Falls area is abundant with native animals, including wallabies, platypus, goannas and many different species of frogs and birds.
 A trip to this corner of the Blackall Ranges will see you exploring winding wooden pathways and towering trees, straight out of your Ferngully dreams.
-Try the 4.7km Kondalilla Falls Circuit which has over 300 steps and passes through the fresh water rock pools of Skene Creek, perfect for a quick dip to cool down.
+Try the 4.7km Kondalilla Falls Circuit which has over 300 steps and passes through the freshwater rock pools of Skene Creek, perfect for a quick dip to cool down.

 Prefer to stay a little closer to home on your hiking adventures?
 Find your favourite urban Brisbane walks here.